-Coming to the metropolis of Athens, sandy beaches and cerulean waters may not be the image that springs to mind.
-Yet, like so many things about this contradictory city, it is one of the many delights Athens has to offer.
-Whether you prefer to spend your days and nights in luxurious marinas, Tahitian-esque beach bars, and decadent spas, or you simply want to seek out a tranquil escape from the trappings of the city, the Athens Riviera awaits you.
+‘Gorgeous’ is the perfect word to describe Greece.
+However, when thinking of the Greek capital, sandy Athenian baches and cerulean waters may not be the image that springs to mind.
+Yet, like so many things about this diverse city, it is one of the many delights Athens has to offer.

 Table of Contents

 All along the coastline, Athens has some pretty impressive marinas.
-One of these is undoubtedly Marina Flisvos, a haunt for the ‘yachties’.
+One of these is undoubtedly Marina Flisvos, a haunt for the “yachties”.
 This is the place to go if you want to marvel at gin palaces and sip exotic cocktails on the waterfront.
-Lively during the day and vibrant at night; the collection of modern style bars, boutique shops, and decadent ice cream parlors are consistently popular with locals and visitors alike.
-Right next door is Flisvos park, a perfect spot for bike rides and leisurely strolls.
-It’s a great place for families too, with playgrounds and cafes nearby.
-A little further along the coast are some beach bars that are not to be missed if you love music and you’re after that beach party vibe.
-Bolivar Beach Bar regularly hosts international DJs and has a very Tahitian style with its straw beach huts and luminously colored cocktails!
+Lively during the day and vibrant at night; the collection of modern-style bars, boutique shops, and decadent ice cream parlors are consistently popular with locals and visitors alike.

 Bolivar beach - credits: JoyTV.gr